Survey on 3D face reconstruction from uncalibrated images: Other Machine Learning Methods

-Differently from all the previous works, \citet{SWangICIP2018} addressed the 3D face reconstruction from an uncalibrated 2D video as a minimisation problem based on dense optical flow.
-First, a 3D personalised template is obtained from the collection of frames with \citep{RothCVPR2015}, and the method by \citep{GargIJCV2013} is applied to estimate a dense 2D optical flow of the video.
-With this two elements, they proposed the following energy function to translate the 2D optical flow to the personalised template,
+Differently from all the previous works, \citet{SWangICIP2018} addressed 3D face reconstruction from an uncalibrated 2D video as a minimisation problem based on dense optical flow.
+First, a personalised 3D template was obtained from the collection of frames with \citep{RothCVPR2015}, and the method by \citep{GargIJCV2013} was applied to estimate a dense 2D optical flow of the video.
+With these two elements, the following energy function was used to translate the 2D optical flow to the personalised template,